 Sam Hunter, Ph.D.
 Candidate in Cinema & Media Studies, UCLA

-I’ve been enrolled in UCLA’s Cinema & Media Studies graduate program since 2019 after completing my B.A. and M.A. at Miami University (Ohio).
+I’ve been enrolled in UCLA’s Cinema & Media Studies graduate program with a concentration in gender studies since 2019 after completing my B.A.
+(Creative Writing/Literature) and M.A.
+(Literature) at Miami University (Ohio).
 My research interests broadly include queer media culture, the Internet/digital media, and critiques of political economy.
-I also teach film and television history, media theory, and media pedagogy.
+I also teach film and television history, media theory, queer theory, gender & sexuality studies, and media pedagogy.

-I also serve as a Head Steward for UAW Local 2865, the union for Academic Student Employees and Graduate Student Researchers at the University of California, and as a Co-Chair of the Society for Cinema and Media Studies’ Precarious Labor Organization.
+I also serve as a Co-Chair of the Society for Cinema and Media Studies’ Precarious Labor Organization.